Introduction to Flexbox Essentials

 }

-You only require this property to set on the parent flex container and its immediate flex items.
+You only need to set this property on the parent flex container and its direct flex items.
 The container children will automatically become flex items.

-There are a lot of ways for grouping Flexbox properties, and the easiest way to learn about them is by splitting them into Flex container and item properties.
+There are many ways to group Flexbox properties, and the easiest way to learn about them is by splitting them into Flex container and item properties.
 We’ve just covered some of the flex container properties above.
 Let’s look at the rest:

-The flex-direction property can be laid out as columns vertically or rows horizontally.
-With row direction, the flex items are stacked left-to-right by default.
+The flex-direction property can lay out flex items in columns (vertically) or rows (horizontally).
+The flex items are arranged from left to right by default when using the row direction in Flexbox.
 Row-reverse changes this direction to right-to-left.
 The column direction is top-to-bottom by default, and the column-reverse function reverses this to a bottom-to-top direction.

-The flex-wrap property controls if the flex container’s children are laid out in multiple or single lines, and the direction in which the new lines are stacked.
-The nowrap value sees flex items displayed in a single row, shrunk to fit the width of the container by default.
-The wrap value sees flex items displayed in different rows in a left-to-right or top-to-bottom direction.
+Using the flex-wrap property, you can control how the children of a flex container are arranged, whether in a single line or multiple lines and the direction in which new lines are stacked.
+The nowrap value sees flex items displayed in a single row, shrunk to fit the container’s width by default.
+The wrapped value sees flex items displayed in different rows in a left-to-right or top-to-bottom direction.
 You could add wrap-reverse to change the order too.
 The default value is nowrap.

 .flex-container {